 Conn. gun law seen as model for Congress, states

-By SUSAN HAIGHBy SUSAN HAIGH, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By SUSAN HAIGHBy SUSAN HAIGH, Associated Press??

 Nicole Hockley, right, mother of Sandy Hook School shooting victim Dylan Hockley, hugs Conn. state Sen. Beth Bye, D-West Hartford, center, as Neil Heslin, behind left, father of Sandy Hook shooting victim Jesse Lewis, looks on at the conclusion of legislation signing ceremonies at the Capitol in Hartford, Conn., Thursday, April 4, 2013.
 The legislation signed by Malloy adds more than 100 firearms to the state's assault weapons ban, sets eligibility rules for buying ammunition, and creates what officials have called the nation's first dangerous weapon offender registry.
 (AP Photo/Steven Senne)